Linear Multidimensional Regression with Interactive Fixed-Effects: Introduction

-The technical component of this paper is related to the numerical analysis literature on low-rank approximations of multidimensional arrays.
-As pointed out in \cite{de2008tensor}, the low-rank approximation problem in the tensor setting is not well-posed, hence poses technical difficulties.
+The technical component of this paper relates to the numerical analysis literature on low-rank approximations of multidimensional arrays.
+As pointed out in \cite{de2008tensor}, the low-rank approximation problem in the tensor setting is not well-posed, hence presents technical difficulties.
 See \cite{kolda2009tensor} for a summary of the multidimensional array decomposition problem, and \citet{vannieuwenhoven2012new, rabanser2017introduction}.
 Therefore, it is necessary to innovate on this tensor low-rank problem to find appropriate analytical results.
 To this end, this paper utilises well-posed components of two-dimensional sub-problems for use in nuisance parameter applications.
-This application has the advantage that they only require the fixed-effects to be projected out at a sufficient asymptotic rate, and do not attempt to directly solve the low-rank tensor problem. \footnote{\cite{elden2011perturbation}, along with related papers, suggest a reformulation of the low multilinear rank problem that may have promising applications in econometrics. }
+The advantage in this paper is that fixed-effects only need to be differenced out at a sufficiently fast asymptotic rate, and the low-rank tensor problem does not need to be solved explicitly.\footnote{\cite{elden2011perturbation}, along with related papers, suggest a reformulation of the low multilinear rank problem that may have promising applications. }

-These methods can also alleviate convergence issues in two-dimensional panel data models when $N$ and $T$ are not proportional.
-Interactive fixed effects estimation usually requires $N,T$ grow at the same rate.
-Consider splitting the larger of the $N$ or $T$ dimension into sub-dimensions.
-For example, if $N>>T$, then split $N$ into as many sub-dimensions as necessary to make the dimensions proportional.
-If $N = O(T^\alpha)$ for $\alpha\in(1,M)$, then split $N$ into roughly $\alpha$ equal parts.
-For example, if $\alpha = 2$,

-where $\lambda_{i\ell^\prime\ell}^{(1)}$ and $\lambda_{j\ell^\prime\ell}^{(2)}$ denote the superimposed fixed-effect for the new sub-dimensions.
-If there is sufficient sparsity in the first dimension fixed-effect parameter, $\lambda_{ij \ell}$, then $L^\prime$ can be bounded and fixed, and the interactive fixed-effect term is synonymous with the multidimensional interactive fixed-effects in \eqref{eqn:IntroModel}.

-The paper is organised as follows: Section~\ref{sect:motivation} introduces the model; Section~\ref{sect:estimators} details the estimators and convergence results; Section~\ref{sect:Discussion} discusses the convergence results and some practical considerations; Section~\ref{sect:sims} displays the simulation results; Section~\ref{sect:Application} shows the beer demand estimation empirical application; and Section~\ref{sect:conclusion} concludes.
+The paper is organised as follows: Section~\ref{sect:Application} motivates the estimator with a beer demand estimation empirical application; Section~\ref{sect:motivation} introduces the general model; Section~\ref{sect:estimators} details the estimators and convergence results; Section~\ref{sect:Discussion} discusses the convergence results and some practical considerations; Section~\ref{sect:sims} displays the simulation results; and Section~\ref{sect:conclusion} concludes.